ScEpTIC Configuration¶

 ScEpTIC allows us also to define more complex input functions, which support function parameters.

-For doing so, we need to create a class that extends the InputSkeleton
+For doing so, we need to create a class that extends the InputSkeleton base class, and we need to implement a get_val() method.

-It must set the return value onto self.value
+It must set the return value onto self.value and then return the super().get_val()

-Then, similarly to the definition of a custom built-in, we need to call the class method define_input(name, function_name, LLVM_IR_parameters, LLVM_IR_return_type)
+Then, similarly to the definition of a custom built-in, we need to call the class method define_input(name, function_name, LLVM_IR_parameters, LLVM_IR_return_type).

 For example, we can define a distance sensor that returns the value of its second parameter as follows: